Community Climate Fund Success Stories

 Amount awarded: £5,000

-Chanctonbury Community Leisure Centre and their users will benefit from an estimated annual saving of £6,583 due to an LED lighting upgrade (NRG Group, 2022).
-Critically, their carbon emission and energy usage will both fall as a result.
+Chanctonbury Community Leisure Centre and their users will benefit from an estimated annual saving of £6,583 due to an LED lighting upgrade in their studio (NRG Group, 2022).
+As a result, their carbon emissions will fall by 4.5 tonnes Carbon dioxide equivalent since LED's are much more efficient.

 Comptons Tennis Club